 It might have come to your attention that my site breaks all the rules I've outline above.
 I'm such a rebel, LOL.

-I've got a number (One), I've got a dash (Cupof-Coffee), it's too long (OneMoreCupofCoffee), AND it's a famous song with words that are seemingly unrelated to the topic of the website (this is not a coffee review site!).
+I've got a number (One), I've got a dash (Cupof-Coffee), it's too long (5 words), and it's a famous song with words that are seemingly unrelated to the topic of the website (this is not a coffee review site!).
+It's a good example of how things can work out well, even if you break the rules, but please learn from my mistakes.

 Best Domain Choice for New Affiliate Marketers

-I think it's slightly better for a total newbie to start off with a mix!
+I think it's slightly better for a total newbie to start off with a mix of the two options!
+I mean, brand your keyword-based domain.
 If you want to make a website about podcasting microphones, DavesPodcastingMics.com or DavesPodReviews.com would be a great way to start.

 Just keep in mind that having a perfect domain name will not make or break your website.
 It's only the beginning.
 The content you write will be the core of your website, and we'll discuss that in the coming lessons.